Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 1.  **No** feature requires a change in workflow, except to the functionality it directly pertains to.
-2. The Latios Framework does **not** change anything unless you ask it to.
+2. The Latios Framework does **not** change anything unless you ask it to (except to work around Unity shortcomings).
 3. Many “alternative” features **co-exist** with existing ECS features (i.e. singletons and blackboard entities, or Unity Physics and Psyshock)